ICST-Technion/EZRecruit/README.md

 * [golangci-lint](https://github.com/golangci/golangci-lint), minimal version 1.43.0, the settings file is [.golangci.yaml](https://github.com/open-cluster-management/hub-of-hubs-spec-sync/blob/main/.golangci.yaml).
 * [golint](https://github.com/golang/lint)

-ℹ️ If you want to specify something as false-positive, use the [//nolint](https://golangci-lint.run/usage/false-positives/) comment.
+If you want to specify something as false-positive, use the [//nolint](https://golangci-lint.run/usage/false-positives/) comment.

-ℹ️ If you see stale errors from [golangci-lint](https://github.com/golangci/golangci-lint), run `golangci-lint cache clean`.
+If you see stale errors from [golangci-lint](https://github.com/golangci/golangci-lint), run `golangci-lint cache clean`.

 ## Tests

-We did not implement any unit/e2e tests for this POC.
+We did not implement any unit/e2e tests for this prototype.
 It is the developer's responsibility to build/test their code before **submitting PRs**.